oasis-tcs/odata-specs/odata-json-format/temp/odata-json-format-v4.01-os.md

   [`id`](#ControlInformationidodataid)
   or all of the entity's key fields.
-The `id`[[ ]{style="font-family:"Arial",sans-serif"}]{.Datatype}control information MUST appear if any of the entity\'s key fields are omitted from the response _or_ the entity-id is not identical to the canonical URL of the entity.
+The `id`[[ ]{style="font-family:"Arial",sans-serif"}]{.Datatype}control information MUST appear if any of the entity's key fields are omitted from the response _or_ the entity-id is not identical to the canonical URL of the entity.
 For [ordered payloads](#PayloadOrderingConstraints), the control information